mtlynch/mtlynch.io/_retrospectives/2019-08-02-whatgotdone-month-3.md

   <figcaption>Daily signups and user actives for What Got Done - July 2019</figcaption>
 </figure>

-Based on July, I'm going to shelve What Got Done as a business idea and keep it as a personal tool.
-My primary motivation in building it was to teach myself [Vue.js](https://vuejs.org/).
-It wasn't my strongest business idea, but I thought it was worth exploring if I was going to build it anyway.
-The result is that it doesn't seem viable, so I'm going to focus on other ideas that I think have stronger potential.
+I'm going to shelve What Got Done as a business idea and keep it as a personal tool.
+My primary motivation in building it was [to teach myself Vue.js](/retrospectives/2019/05/#the-what-got-done-app).
+It wasn't my strongest business idea, but I figured I'd try selling it if I was going to build the app either way.
+It turned out to not be too weak as a business product, so I'm going to focus on other ideas that I think have greater potential.

 ## Zestful and resisting the urge to fix everything

 This month, I realized that [Zestful](https://zestfuldata.com), my unprofitable ingredient parsing service, is the perfect project to tempt my perfectionist tendencies.
-It's built on a machine learning system, so the whole thing has so many imperfect parts that it's a challenge to resist fixing lots of little things.
+It's built on a machine learning system, so the whole thing has so many small, imperfect parts that it's a constant challenge to resist fixing lots of little things.
+Unfortunately, July was a month where I succumbed to this temptation more often than not.

-Unfortunately, I often succumb to this temptation.
-For example, this month I realized that Zestful was incorrectly parsing the ingredient "ground cinnamon."
-It considered "cinnamon" the product and "ground" to be a preparation step for the ingredient, but realistically, few people grind their own cinnamon sticks, so the product should just be "ground cinnamon."
-I dug into the error and realized that many of the examples in my training dataset marked "ground" as a preparation step so the model got confused.
+For example, I realized that Zestful was incorrectly parsing the ingredient "ground cinnamon."
+It considered "cinnamon" the product and "ground" to be a preparation step for the ingredient.
+Few people grind their own cinnamon sticks, so the product should just be "ground cinnamon."
+I investigated the cause and discovered that many of the "ground cinnamon" examples in my training dataset incorrectly marked "ground" as a preparation step so the model got confused.

 It seemed like a quick fix, but I probably spent 45 minutes hunting down all the bad "ground cinnamon" examples.
-I finally finished, proud to have eliminated an error case, and I realized that only 0.3% of Zestful's requests include "ground cinnamon."
-And the previous behavior to just return "cinnamon" was probably fine because everyone assumes "cinnamon" means ground cinnamon anyway.
+I finally finished, proud to have eliminated an error case, but I didn't really make improve anything meaningful.
+Only 0.3% of Zestful's requests include "ground cinnamon."
+What's more, the previous behavior of returning "cinnamon" was fine because everyone assumes "cinnamon" means "ground cinnamon" anyway.

 {% include image.html file="ground-cinnamon.jpg" alt="Screenshot of parsing ground cinnamon on Zestful"  max_width="796px" class="img-border" img_link="true" fig_caption="Boy, did it take way too long to make this work" %}

 Fixing these things is satisfying in the moment because it's fun to make my parser more accurate.
-The problem is that it's so easy to go down the rabbit hole and wake up days later realizing that overall accuracy has barely changed.
-The parser will never be 100% accurate, and I could spend an eternity chasing ever decreasing gains in accuracy.
+The problem is that it's so easy to go down the rabbit hole chasing lots of minor error cases and wake up days later only to realize that overall accuracy has barely changed.
+The parser will never be 100% accurate, and I could spend an eternity pursuing ever decreasing gains in accuracy.

 My goal going forward is to resist the urge to fix issues on Zestful unless a paying customer asks for it.